kevinveenbirkenbach/cymais/roles/pc-developer-tools/README.md

 # PC-Developer-Tools Role

 ## Overview
-This README document is for the `pc-developer-tools` role within the `computer-playbook` repository.
+This README document is for the `pc-developer-tools` role within the `cymais` repository.
 The role is designed to streamline the setup of essential development tools on personal computers, particularly for software development environments.

 ## Role Contents
 The `main.yml` file under the `pc-developer-tools` role includes tasks focused on the installation of key development tools: